▲ SIGMATERMINAL Open Terminal →

 Is PFE a buy right now?

-Pfizer Inc's current read is a value/income setup with 62 confidence over a 3-6 months horizon.
-Valuation: fair.
+Pfizer Inc's current read is a Value / Income setup with 68 confidence over a 6–12 months horizon.
+Valuation: Fair to Slightly Undervalued.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is PFE overvalued?